linkerd/website/linkerd.io/content/2/getting-started/_index.md

 This command sets up a port forward from your local system to the [linkerd-web](/2/reference/architecture/#web) pod.
-Instead of running `linkerd dashboard` every time you'd like to see the dashboard, it is possible to [expose](/2/tasks/exposing-dashboard/) for anyone to access.
+Instead of running `linkerd dashboard` every time you'd like to see the dashboard, it's also possible to [expose the dashboard](/2/tasks/exposing-dashboard/) for anyone to access.

 Because the control plane components all have the proxy installed in their pods, each component is also part of the data plane itself.
 This provides the ability